 The young hunters started as they followed their companion's direction, and saw, stretched upon a branch which crossed an open space among the foliage, the sturdy hunched figure of a wolverine plainly relieved against the sky.
 The distance was about forty yards; and notwithstanding that the wind, such as there was, blew towards them, and that their conversation had been carried on in the lowest whispers, the wary beast seemed to have suspected the presence of danger.
-They could see him casting his inquisitive glances from side to side; and he occasionally snuffed the breeze with the air of a connoisseur, as if to detect the taint of hidden foes were well founded, for he suddenly rose from his couchant position, and commenced to descend the sloping branch.
+They could see him casting his inquisitive glances from side to side; and he occasionally snuffed the breeze with the air of a connoisseur, as if to detect the taint of hidden foes.